-But while Jesus was praying on the mountain, his disciples weren't doing so well.
-They'd made it a considerable distance from land (24), somewhere in the middle of the lake.
+But while Jesus was by himself, praying on the mountainside, his disciples weren't doing so well.
+They'd made it a considerable distance from land (24), so they were somewhere in the middle of the lake.
 But, they were being buffeted by the waves, and the wind was against them (24).

 I imagine they were exhausted.
 They had left hours earlier, almost certainly during daylight, while Jesus dismissed the crowd (22).
 They had been struggling all night, trying to get across to the other side, as Jesus had told them (22).
 Picture the disciples, heaving at those oars, desperately trying to make it safely to the other side of the lake.